This page was updated in March 2021.

 This is an eco-friendly, fully compostable, disposable picnic option for those times you don’t want to be carrying anything home.

-The pack comes with a cardboard box big enough to carry food and drink for four people and 25 each dessert bowls and plates each (made from seasonal naturally shed palm leaves), plus FSC-certified wooden knives, forks and spoons and fully compostable cups.
+The pack comes with a cardboard box big enough to carry food and drink for four people, along with 25 dessert bowls and plates each (made from seasonal naturally shed palm leaves), plus FSC-certified wooden knives, forks and spoons and fully compostable cups.
 If the box is reused, this should give a family of four enough kit for six picnics.

 Although not as sturdy as wicker or an insulated hamper, the box will be reusable (as long as it doesn’t get wet) and can hold a decent amount of food.
 The plates and bowls are sturdy and can take hot liquids, too.